-For Novice, Peewee, Bantam & Midget evaluations in 2019, we will require all players to have a black and a white jersey.
-We will offer a reversible black/white pinnie at registration for those that want to purchase one.
+For Novice, Peewee, Bantam & Midget evaluations in 2020, we require ALL players to have a black and a white jersey.
+We offer a reversible black/white pinnie at registration for those that want to purchase one.

 This letter is intended to offer insight into the evaluation process and highlight some of the expectations for both players and parents who are participating in the Rocky View Lacrosse Association (RVLA) Evaluation Process.